 Ned Bigham (Composer)

-Ned Bigham is a composer whose diverse career encompasses orchestral performances, ambient electronica and club music.
+Ned Bigham is an eclectic composer whose career encompasses orchestral, chamber, choral and electronica.

 He is published by Faber Music.